-The present proposal concerns the decision authorising Member States to sign, in the interest of the European Union, the Protocol amending the Council of Europe Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (ETS No. 108) ('the amending Protocol').
-The Commission simultaneously submitted a proposal for a Council decision authorising Member States to ratify, in the interest of the European Union, the amending Protocol.
+The present proposal concerns the decision authorising Member States to ratify, in the interest of the European Union, the Protocol amending the Council of Europe Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data (ETS No. 108) ('the amending Protocol').